JB Product

 The right framing: product impact

-Technical debt becomes a boardroom topic when it's translated into measurable product impact.
+Technical debt becomes decisive when it's translated into measurable product impact.

 Before

-"We need two sprints to refactor the payment module."
+"We need X sprints to refactor feature Y."

 After

 The difference?
-The second argument is expressed as future opportunity cost, not past technical work.
+The second argument is expressed in future opportunity cost, not past technical work.

 The impact/urgency matrix

-For strategic meetings, I use a simple matrix:
+To present technical debt in a strategic meeting, I use a simple matrix:

 Payment module couplingHigh (-40% on checkout)Blocks Q3P1